Feeling a bit overwhelmed about booking a wedding DJ?

 You can tell if the majority of the music has been mixed because most of the tempos (BPM) will be relatively consistent or increase/decrease consecutively.

-Most good DJs will decline to email a playlist because they will want to protect their intellectual property.
+DJs usually decline to email a playlist because they will want to protect their intellectual property.

 Asking for a video of their work is not always a reliable source of reassurance.

-These are usually a subjective snapshot of their work and not a true representation of their work.
+These can be very subjective and not a true representation of their work.

-DJs provide entertainment for approximately 40-50% of your day.
+An evening DJ provides entertainment for approximately 40% of your day.

-In a recent survey, 62% of couples planning their day rated entertainment as their most important consideration and it’s one of the things guests remember most about a wedding.
+In a recent survey, 62% of couples rated entertainment as their most important consideration when planning and it’s one of the things a guest will remember most about a wedding.

-So entertainment should be higher up your list of priorities when planning.
+So entertainment should be high on your list of priorities when planning.

 Once you’ve secured the venue, registrar and photographer you need to think about entertainment.